Facts about animal bites:

 To help teach children to be safe, download the Dog Bite Prevention Coloring Book (large file)

-If you are bitten or scratched by an animal:
+If you or someone you are with is bitten or scratched by an animal:

 - Wash the wound thoroughly with soap and warm water.